SyCLoPS User Manual¶

 Relative Vorticity (VO)$^{b}$ | 500 |

 b.
-VO can also be calculated from U and V at 500 hPa if not directly available.
-See comments in "TE_commands.sh".
+Relative Vorticity (VO) can also be calculated from U and V at 500 hPa if not directly available.
+See comments in "SyCLoPS_main.py."

 e.
-Z at 850 hPa is optional if the data set has missing/fill values where the data plane intersects the surface.
-See the high-alitude altitude condition described in 1.4.
+Z or H at 850 hPa and the surface level is optional if the data set has missing/fill values where the data plane intersects the surface.
+See comments in "SyCLoPS_main.py."

 P.S.
-The optional 10 m U and V component wind variables are used to calculate the maximum surface wind speed (WS) of an Low-Pressure System (LPS) as reference information in the classified catalog.
-They do not play a role in the detection and classification process.
+10 m U and V component wind variables (VAR_10U,VAR_10V) are optional and can be used to calculate the maximum surface wind speed (WS) of an Low-Pressure System (LPS) as reference information in the classified catalog.
+They do not affect the detection and classification process.

 1.2 LPS Initialism Table¶